Excerpt from the World Pool Association Rules, adapted to the Hua Hin Pool Leagues

 The shooter loses if he

-(c) pockets the eight ball in an uncalled pocket; or
+(c) pockets the eight ball in an uncalled pocket

 (d) drives the eight ball off the table.